labilezhu/istio-insider/docs/source/ch2-envoy/arch/event-driven/libevent.md

 This function makes an event ev become active with the flags what (a combination of EV_READ, EV_WRITE, and EV_TIMEOUT).
 The event does not need to have previously been pending, and activating it does not make it pending.

 Warning: calling event_active() recursively on the same event may result in resource exhaustion.
-The following snippet of code is an example of how event_active can be used incorrectly.